Our Meetings – April 2020 to January 2021

 As with many voluntary organisations during the Covid-19 Lockdown the club has been holding its meetings on-line using Zoom.
 We even held our AGM this way.

-Locally: We have continued to make syringe driver bags for Ipswich Hospital, and, since lockdown we have taken in 100 for palliative care and end of life patients.
+Locally: We have continued to make syringe driver bags for Ipswich Hospital, and, since lockdown started we have taken in 200 for palliative care and end of life patients with 50 more ready to be delivered and more in the process of being completed.

 We have also been busy lobbying.
 We have lobbied our respective MPs (we cover around 5/6 constituencies) asking them to support the Domestic Violence Abuse Bill currently going through the Parliamentary process.
 And, we have written to Suffolk County Council, Dr Therese Coffey MP, Tulip Siddiq Shadow Minister for Children – Early Days and David Ellesmere, Leader of Ipswich Borough Council about the closure of Children’s Centres in Suffolk.